 3. LOVs

 LOV stands for the List Of Values.
 It’s a simple dropdown values list, provided while filling the attribute values.
 The user has to select values from the list provided.
 Using BMIDE you can create different types of LOV as per business process requirements.
-Classic LOV, Batch LOV, Dynamic LOV, Cascading LOV, Interdependent LOV are some of the frequently used LOV.
+Classic LOV, Batch LOV, Dynamic LOV, Cascading LOV, and Interdependent LOV are some of the frequently used LOV.

 4. Constants